marksweiss/nba-analytics/README.md

 >     [default]
 >     region=us-east-1
 >     output=json
+www

-* games.txt file is found at the location in 'PATH' var at top of laod_data.js source file.
-Unzip the included games.txt.gz file.
+* 'games.txt' file is found at the location in 'PATH' var at top of '/data/dynamodb/load/load_data.js' source file.
+The default location for 'PATH' is '/data/source' and this will work with the inluded 'load_data.js' file as is.
+Unzip the included 'games.txt.gz' file into '/data/source'.
+* Run the 'load_data.js' script from node:

+>     $ PROJECT_ROOT/data/load/node load_data.js